Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: A brief overview of Machian Gravity

-This alignment with the Newtonian potential is particularly significant on the scale of the solar system.
+Returning to Eq.~\ref{eq:potential}, observations of galactic rotation curves suggest that $\lambda^{-1}$ typically lies on the order of a few kiloparsecs.
+For small values of $r$, the exponential term $e^{-\lambda r}$ approaches unity, and consequently, the potential $\Phi$ reduces to the Newtonian form, $\Phi = \frac{GM}{r}$.
+This alignment with the Newtonian potential is particularly significant on the solar system scale.

 In the asymptotic limit of $r\rightarrow\infty$, the exponential term goes to $0$.
 Hence, for large values of $r$, it becomes $(1+K)$ times that of Newtonian potential and can provide additional gravitational force in large gravitationally balanced systems, such as galaxies, galaxy clusters, etc. A similar form of potential has previously been used by other groups to explain the galactic velocity profile correctly \cite{Moffat2009,Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a}.

 It is important to emphasize that both $K$ and $\lambda$ should remain independent of the mass of the gravitating objects, as any such dependence would lead to a violation of symmetry.
 To illustrate this point, consider a scenario where two particles mutually exert gravitational attraction on each other.
 If $K$ were to rely on the mass of just one of these particles, the equation governing gravitational energy would become asymmetric with respect to the masses of both particles.
 Consequently, in order to preserve symmetry, $K$ and $\lambda$ are not influenced by the masses of the interacting entities.
-Instead, $K$ and $\lambda$ are shaped by the combined mass distribution of all other particles that exist nearby.
+Instead, $K$ and $\lambda$ are shaped by the combined mass distribution of all particles that exist nearby.
 Specifically. if there were only two particles in the universe, then $K$ should be $0$.
-However, upon introducing a third particle, its presence alters the gravitational interaction between the initial two particles through the $K$ and $\lambda$ term.
+However, when a third particle is introduced, it affects the gravitational interaction between the initial two particles through the $K$ and $\lambda$ term.

 This also aligns with the fundamental concepts of Mach's principle, which proposes that local physical phenomena are interconnected with the distribution of matter throughout the universe.
 In essence, the influence of neighboring masses is coming into the gravitational energy through the $K$ and $\lambda$.